kluete/adag/README.md

 ## What I Wrote Off (and didn't try)

 * on the fly core-hopping whenever a path fanned out.
-With large enough payloads, this would have resulted in major slowdowns due to cache flushes -- both on fanning out and remerging.
+With large enough payloads, this would have resulted in major slowdowns due to cache flushes -- both on fanning out and re-merging.
 Either way, idle CPU cores are mostly valuable in energy-sensitive environments like smartphones, not in back-end data-intensive calculations.

 ## What Was Tricky

-* in general, randomizing a DAG that allows for fanning and merging, on multiple cores, with no structure or constraints on its topology, feels a lot like *asking for trouble* because both # of cores and total # of DAG nodes increase the probablility of paths fanning out
+* in general, randomizing a DAG that allows for fanning and merging, on multiple cores, with no structure or constraints on its topology, feels a lot like *asking for trouble* because both # of cores and total # of DAG nodes increase the probability of paths fanning out
 * finding out that DAG entropy/homogeneity depends on the random bucket size because it affects probabilities of edge re-entries.
 I.e a 1M-node DAG would perform faster than a 100K-node DAG if the random bucket size was large enough to have less edge duplications
-* even with a (deterministic) PRNG, different distributions affect DAG complexity, which is why -- counterintuitively -- on a single core, a 400-node DAG is traversed faster than 500-node DAG.
+* even with a (deterministic) PRNG, different distributions affect DAG complexity, which is why -- counter-intuitively -- on a single core, a 400-node DAG is traversed faster than 500-node DAG.
 Conversely, a much larger DAG with a larger RANDOM_BUCKET_SIZE may perform much faster.

 ## What Alternatives I'd Have Considered If Given More Time